Isobelle Carmody on Dreaming of Djinn, and Current Reads

 Carmody's words on the Meanjin website come at an appropriate time to announce that I'll have a story nestled within the treasure trove that is Meanjin later this year.

 Dreaming of Djinn ed. by Liz Gryzb: nine stories in and wow!
-But I'll let Carmody's before mentioned words speak for the anthology rather than my own.
+But I'll let Carmody's afore mentioned words speak for the anthology rather than my own.

 Philip Mansel's Levant: Splendour and Catastrophe in the Mediterranean examines three once cosmopolitan Levantine cities: Smyrna (Izmir), Alexandria and Beirut.
 Is there a better historian?